 You might also want to go with Sodium Ascorbyl Phosphate instead of L-ascorbic acid, as this is less irritating on the skin, and has some clinical research on its positive effects in people who have acne.

-You should give it at least 12 weeks to see significant improvements.
-Some people notice a glow the first time they use a vitamin C serum, and this can appear just days after using it.
+You should give it a few months to some improvement.
+Many people notice a glow the first time they use a vitamin C serum, and this can appear just days after using it.
 Over time you’ll gradually notice changes in how your skin looks and feels.